 New investment opportunities as European economic recovery continues

-However, as European economic recovery emerges, and there is a potential cut in interest rates on the horizon, investors may have the confidence to explore new investment opportunities.
+However, as European economic recovery emerges, and cuts in interest rates filter through, investors may have the confidence to explore new investment opportunities.
+Money market funds are a type of investment that puts money into short-term, low-risk financial products like government bonds.
 We see a lot of capital in money market funds sitting on the sidelines2.
 As confidence improves, money moving out of these money market funds, and away from the Granolas, could spark opportunities elsewhere.

 We are starting to see sentiment shift already.
-Fund flows into European equities have improved3.
+Fund flows into European equities have improved as investors have shifted out of the US and into Europe3.
 Where companies are delivering good earnings, markets are reacting strongly.
-As Europe and other global economies recover, there should be stronger contributions from different parts of the market.
+As Europe and other global economies recover from recent economical impact, there can be stronger contributions from different parts of the market.

-There are plenty of under-explored areas of growth in European markets, left behind as investors have hunkered down in a handful of European large cap companies.
+There are plenty of under-explored areas of growth in European markets that have been overlooked.
 For a number of companies, this has opened up a significant gap between market sentiment and the company’s operational performance.
 As active investors, this allows us to pick up good companies at lower valuations.

 Structural growth opportunities

-This environment has created opportunities for the BlackRock Greater Europe Investment trust.
-We continue to focus on areas of structural growth: this includes semiconductors, luxury goods and some of the industrial names, particularly those benefiting from rising capital spending on green energy and energy efficiency.
+This environment could create opportunities for the BlackRock Greater Europe Investment trust.
+We continue to focus on areas of structural growth - our investment themes in European markets include semiconductors, luxury goods and some of the industrial names.

 That said, we are not blind to the risks.
 We retain some defensiveness in the portfolio.
-However, in the long-term, our view is that buying companies that are beneficiaries of major themes in the global economy insulates the trust against many short-term risks.
+However, in the long-term, our view is that buying companies that are beneficiaries of major themes in the global economy can insulate the trust against many short-term risks.

-We believe an improving environment, and – potentially – falling interest rates may encourage investors to broaden their horizons in the remainder of 2024.
+We believe an improving environment, and any further cuts to interest rates may encourage investors to broaden their horizons in the remainder of 2025.
 This could see them look beyond the Granolas to the opportunities elsewhere in European markets.

 Sources: